15 Mistakes That Are Ruining Your Frozen French Fries

 Check your fries a few minutes earlier than the package time suggests if you’re cooking less than a full batch.

 Being mindful of batch size is essential.
 It allows you to keep your fries from becoming too crispy or burnt.
-By reducing the cook time for smaller portions, you guarantee that each fry remains golden and crispy, just as they should be.
+By reducing the cook time for smaller portions, you guarantee that each fry remains perfectly golden and crispy, just as they should be.

 13. Not Salting Immediately